anu-sha/linux-server-configuration/README.md

 1. Login as grader and try running any command using sudo.
   * eg: visudo
   * If the command works fine, the graer now has sudo privileges
+2. Disable remote access to root by editing /etc/ssh/ssh_config and setting PermitRootLogin to no

 ##Update currently installed packages